devarthurmiranda/devarthurmiranda/README.md

 <br>
   <p>
-     I am a AI and Automation Engineer.
     In recent years, I have designed and implemented projects including an AI model for detecting criminal activity on social networks, as well as internal operational solutions for various companies.
 I have worked directly or indirectly with Techify, Redes Brasil, TopNet, Pekicode, and Complem.
 I currently serve on the Techify team, where I develop training programs and products in automation and AI.
 I previously served as Projects Director at Pekicode, a student-run initiative that helped bridge higher-education talent to the regional job market.
 I maintain a strong commitment to technical rigor, continuous learning, and delivering measurable results.
   </p>
 <br>
 <div align="center">